Lactobacillus acetotolerans

-Lactobacillus acetotolerans (New Latin 'vinegar-tolerating milk-bacillus') is a species of gram positive bacteria in the genus Lactobacillus.
+Lactobacillus acetotolerans (Neo-Latin 'vinegar-tolerating milk-bacillus') is a species of gram positive bacteria in the genus Lactobacillus.
 Discovered in rice wine vinegar, it has a very high tolerance for acetic acid.
 It can tolerate an acetic acid concentration of over 9% and a pH as low as 3.3.
 It is known to produce sour flavors in beer it invades, by producing lactic acid.